General Contractor

 License Requirements & Qualifications for General Contractors

-In the United States, there are no federal license requirements for individuals to work as general contractors.
-However, most states require that individuals working as general contractors be licensed locally.
-Additionally, the contractor may be required to obtain various licenses to work on specific types of projects like electrical, plumbing, and HVAC installation or on projects that exceed a certain value.
+The United States has no federal license requirements for individuals to work as general contractors.
+However, most states require individuals working as general contractors to be licensed locally.
+Additionally, the contractor may be required to obtain various licenses to work on projects like electrical, plumbing, and HVAC installation or on projects that exceed a certain value.

 No state sets educational qualifications for general contractors; however, many aspiring general contractors choose to obtain degrees in construction management, construction science, surveying, building science, or other similar fields.
 This can increase earning potential and the number of jobs that the contractor will qualify for.